Buying a Home in a New York City New Development Vs. Old: Which is Better?

 Carefully review the offering plan

-In order for a developer to begin selling condo units, they must provide purchasers with an “offering plan,” which describes all aspects of that condo development in detail.
+To begin selling condo units, a developer must provide purchasers with an “offering plan,” which describes all aspects of that condo development in detail.

 First, the developer must receive approval for the plan from the New York State Attorney General’s Office.